dylanaraps/neofetch/README.md

 If you don't know your font width in pixels keep trying values until the image is sized correctly.

 You can also use the launch flag `--font_width` to set it on the fly.

+#### Setting the prompt height

+If your shell prompt's height is greater than 1 line high, you'll need to change a config<br \>
+option to avoid issues with the top lines in the script output getting cut off.
+Set the variable<br \>
+`$prompt_height` to your shell prompt's height in lines or use the launch flag `--prompt_height`.

 #### Customizing what info gets displayed